areseny/testproject/README.md

 Check `localhost:3000/anyone` to see if it's up.

+Once it is up and running, run the rake task in `lib/setup.rake` to create some users.

 ## Further development

 ### Adding a new step

 To write a new step, create a gem (you can host it under RubyGems).
 I've included code so that the step files get autoloaded when Rails is present.

-The example I'll use here is `RotThirteen`.
+The example I'll use here is `InkStep::RotThirteen` included in the gem `coko_demo_steps`.

 You can install in a few ways:

-Manually: `gem specific_install -l https://gitlab.coko.foundation/INK/rot_thirteen`.
+Manually: `gem specific_install -l https://gitlab.coko.foundation/INK/coko_demo_steps`.
 You'll have to update manually whenever there is an update.

-Via gemfile, you can edit the gemfile to include the line `gem 'rot_thirteen', git: 'git@gitlab.coko.foundation:INK/rot_thirteen.git` and run `bundle install`.
+Via gemfile, you can edit the gemfile to include the line `gem 'coko_demo_steps', git: 'git@gitlab.coko.foundation:INK/coko_demo_steps.git` and run `bundle install`.
 However, with this method, when you pull the latest changes to INK, your gemfile will be removed.

 I'm working on a separate custom `StepGemfile` that gets installed as well, so that an instance's installed steps will be preserved.
 Stay tuned!